I’ve always been captivated by the grandeur of the German Imperial District of Strasbourg, a true embodiment of 19th-century German ambition.

 Strassburger Bahnhof, the Railway Station.

-Two stained glass windows to the glory of Germany and celebrating the union of Alsace to the Empire (Frederick Barbarossa in Haguenau and William I in Strasbourg) decorated the central hall until 1918.
+Two stained glass windows, one celebrating the glory of Germany and the other celebrating the union of Alsace to the Empire (Frederick Barbarossa in Haguenau and William I in Strasbourg), decorated the central hall until 1918.

 A UNESCO listing of Strasbourg’s German Imperial District?

-Then, on the 9th of July 2017, the UNESCO ambassadors decided to respond positively to the application by registering the central part of the Neustadt as a World Heritage Site.
+Then, on July 9, 2017, the UNESCO ambassadors decided to respond positively to the application by registering the central part of Neustadt as a World Heritage Site.

 Learn more about the Neustadt of Strasbourg